-Are you planning to buy a property in Spain as a foreigner?
+Are you planning to buy a property in Barcelona as a foreigner?
 Do you need to know what are the special requirements, expenses and taxes to pay when purchasing a home in Spain as a foreigner?

 This article explains you what are the requirements to buy a property in Spain as a foreigner and details you all the taxes and expenses you need to pay when purchasing a home in Spain.